ArtemChebotko/cassandra4-audit-logging/step4.md

 <div class="step-title">Configure full query logging via cassandra.yaml</div>

-Previously, you enabled full query logging for a Cassandra node using `nodetool`, but the logging will not remain enabled when the node is restarted unless you edit the `cassandra.yaml` file.
-In this step, you will learn how to configure some of the properties full query logging.
+Previously, you enabled audit logging for a Cassandra node using `nodetool`, but the logging will not remain enabled when the node is restarted unless you edit the `cassandra.yaml` file.
+In this step, you will learn how to audit logging in `cassandra.yaml`.

-✅ Open open the `cassandra.yaml` file in the editor:
+✅ Open the `cassandra.yaml` file in the editor:
 ```
 nano $HOME/apache-cassandra/conf/cassandra.yaml
 ```

-✅ Find the line that contains `#full_query_logging_options:` and uncomment it and following lines with related configuration properties.
+✅ Find the line that contains `#audit_logging_options:` and uncomment it and following lines with related configuration properties.
 Change `log_dir` to point to the `/tmp/fqllogs` directory.
 Your edited file may look like this:

 <pre class="non-executable-code">
 full_query_logging_options: